 "Being a goalkeeper, you can't win games.
 You have to save games."
 That's what U.S. soccer goalie Hope Solo told NBC Sports during her training for the London Games.
 The "best goalkeeper in the world" focuses on supporting her team during every match, knowing that one wrong move could cost victory.

 The Discover it® gets attention for its cash rewards instead of its security features, just like Solo's admirers often call out her looks instead of her skills in the net.
 Still, Discover has earned major awards for protecting cardholders from criminals.
 Javelin Strategy & Research called Discover the best in the world at resolving identity theft issues, making them a solid goalkeeper for your personal finance team.

 Tyson Gay may finally get his medals in London, after years of battling poorly-timed injuries.
 Despite winning the Jesse Owens Award, Gay's health issues allowed Jamaican superstars Usain Bolt and Asafa Powell to run away with 2008's medals and the public's attention.
 Strong races at the 2012 track and field trials have pundits convinced that this could finally be Gay's year.

 Chase Freedom® has been around for years, but often gets overshadowed by flashier cash back credit cards.
 Chase's credit card division retreated from issuing many new accounts for a brief period during the credit crunch as it reeled from government intervention and the emergency acquisition of Washington Mutual.
 Back in shape, Chase has been supporting its Freedom brand with heavy television promotion and some outstanding bonuses and no annual fee.
-With the Chase Freedom® currently new cardholders can earn a $100 bonus after spending $500 on purchases in the first 3 months from account opening.
-In addition new cardholders can earn a $25 bonus after adding your first authorized user and making a purchase within this same 3‐month period
+With the Chase Freedom® currently, new cardholders can earn a $100 bonus after spending $500 on purchases in the first 3 months from account opening.
+In addition new cardholders can earn a $25 bonus after adding their first authorized user and making a purchase within this same 3‐month period.